-A. This Article is adopted pursuant to the following Statutory Authorization wherein: The Legislature of the State of Alabama has in Title 11, Chapter 19, Sections 1-24, Chapter 45, Sections 1-11, Chapter 52, Sections 1-84, and Title 41, Chapter 9, Section 166 of the Code of Alabama, 1975, authorized local government units to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry.
-Therefore, the Council, of the City, does hereby adopt the following Floodplain Management Ordinance; hereafter also described as "Article."
+A. This Article is adopted pursuant to the following Statutory Authorization wherein: The Legislature of the State of Alabama has in Chapter 45, Section 1, Chapter 52, Sections 1-84, and Title 41, Chapter 9, Section 166 of the Code of Alabama, 1975, authorized local government units to adopt regulations designed to promote the public health, safety, and general welfare of its citizenry.
+Therefore, the City Council of Birmingham, Alabama does ordain as follows: